-Construction is being advanced in a prioritized fashion that provides meaningful progress in incrementally advancing the project with available financial resources.
+Construction is being advanced in a prioritized fashion that provides meaningful progress in incrementally advancing the I-93 Project with available financial resources.
 The work in the Corridor is divided into three distinct parts: (1) Early Action Projects; (2) Mainline Construction Priorities; and (3) remaining Mainline Construction - Capacity Improvements.

 Early Action Projects - These projects are standalone projects that have independent utility from mainline construction.
 This phase addresses seven 'red-listed' bridges and constructs PNR facilities with full service bus terminals to support and improve commuter alternatives.
-Of the ten early action projects, eight are complete and two (10418Z and 13933F) are under construction.
+Of the ten early action projects, eight are complete and two are under construction.

 Mainline Construction Priorities - The projects in this phase will improve safety and infrastructure condition from Exit 1 to Exit 3 and at Exit 5, areas where general safety and infrastructure deficiencies are of most urgent concern.
 This group of projects will address the remaining 12 'red-listed' bridges in the corridor and will reconstruct four of the five interchanges to improve safety and capacity and address current principal traffic bottlenecks.
-There are a total of nine planned projects included in this phase of which one (14633E) is complete, two (13933G and 13933K) are under construction and the remaining six (including 13933D and 14633F which will be funded with proceeds of the 2010 Bonds) are forthcoming.
+There are a total of 10 planned projects included in this phase, of which three are complete, four are under construction (three of these were funded with proceeds of the 2010 Bonds) and the remaining three (which will be funded with the proceeds of the 2012 Bonds) are forthcoming.

 Mainline Construction - Capacity Improvements - This phase includes the remaining work in the Corridor and will address capacity improvements between Exit 3 and Exit 5 and north of Exit 5 to the project limits in Manchester and south of Exit 1 to the Massachusetts border.
-There are a total of seven planned projects included in this phase.
+There are a total of eight planned projects included in this phase.